Goal: Review your investments and goals.

 It’s important to set a schedule to review your investments.
 Review your investments yearly.
 Major life changes should include a quick review of your investments.
 Those events include birth, death, marriage, divorce, occupation change or graduation.

 Create an investment policy statement.
-Access the Get Ready Toolkit and download the Investment Policy Statement worksheet along with worksheets to organize all of your investments including a retirement tracker (here).
+Access the Get Ready Toolkit and download the Investment Policy Statement Template (worksheet) along with worksheets to organize all of your investments including a retirement tracker (here).

 The Get Ready Toolkit also includes a subscription to the Get Ready Newsletter which follows the Get Ready Financial Calendar to help you stay financially prepared.